csmit863/workshop_week1/README.md

 cast wallet new
 ```

 This will generate a **keypair**.
-The *address* is how others can send you crypto, and the *private key* is basically your password.
+The *address* is how others can send you crypto, and the *private key* is how you authorise transactions from this wallet.
 Keep it safe and secret, but also, just don't use this as your actual wallet - there are much more secure ways to make a crypto wallet.

 4. **Import the private key into a wallet**